pytchlang/pytch-tutorials/multiple-choice-quiz/tutorial.md

 (length of [all_questions_info v])
 ```

-In Python we can do something very similar; there's a built-in `len()`
+In Python we can do something very similar — there's a built-in
-function.
-We'll use this to compute the value of a variable telling
+`len()` function.
+We'll use this to compute the value of a variable
-us how many questions there are:
+telling us how many questions there are.
+We'll do this at the top of
+the program, just after the list of questions:

 {{< commit define-n-questions >}}